Characterizing Exoplanet Habitability: Other Habitability Indicators

-\subsection{Other Habitability Indicators}
+\section{Other Habitability Indicators}

 A variety of observations, while not direct confirmations of habitability, could also be used as evidence for liquid water at/near the surface of an exoplanet.
 Within this area, the topic that has seen the most study is that of photometric variability.
-At visible wavelengths, contrast between Earth's reflective clouds and its surface---which is absorptive due to the large ocean coverage fraction---makes our planet the most variable in the Solar System \citep{fordetal2001,oakley&cash2009}, with peak-to-trough diurnal variations typically of order 20\% \citep{livengoodetal2011}.
+At visible wavelengths, contrast between Earth's reflective clouds and its surface---which is absorptive due to the large ocean coverage fraction---makes our planet the most variable in the Solar System \citep{fordetal2001}, with peak-to-trough diurnal variations typically of order 20\% \citep{livengoodetal2011}.

-Rotationally resolved, visible wavelength observations of the Pale Blue Dot could be used to produce surface feature maps, including continent and ocean features that may indicate long term habitability \citep{cowanetal2009,fujiietal2011,cowanetal2011}.
-Lightcurves resolved over longer timescales could indicate variability due to weather or seasons.
-Thermal infrared lightcurves could also reveal variability due to weather, rotation, or seasons \citep{heartyetal2009,robinson2011,gomezlealetal2012,cowanetal2012b}.
-Observations of variability due to weather for a distant Earth-like planet, coupled with information about the planetary orbit (or insolation), would likely argue for atmospheric water vapor condensation, although the condensate phase (liquid or solid) and whether or not the aerosols reach a surface in a liquid state would be difficult to discern.
-Confirmation, or detection, of the presence of liquid droplets, as well as their composition, could come from reflectance and polarization measurements at phase angles corresponding to maximum scattering from the primary rainbow of the droplets \citep{bailey2007}, although accessing these phase angles requires orbital inclinations like those needed for glint measurements.
+Rotationally resolved, visible wavelength observations of the Pale Blue Dot could be used to produce surface feature maps \citep{cowanetal2009,fujiietal2011,cowanetal2011}, and lightcurves resolved over longer timescales could indicate variability due to weather.
+(Lightcurves at thermal wavelengths could also reveal variability due to weather, but have received little study.)
+Similar observations for a distant Earth-like planet, coupled with information about the planetary orbit (or insolation), would likely argue for atmospheric water vapor condensation, although the condensate phase (liquid or solid) and whether or not the aerosols reach a surface in a liquid state would be difficult to discern.
+Confirmation, or detection, of the presence of liquid droplets, as well as their composition, could come from reflectance and polarization measurements at phase angles corresponding to maximum scattering from the primary rainbow of the droplets \citep{bailey2007,vaughanetal2023}, although accessing these phase angles requires orbital inclinations like those needed for glint measurements.